RobertLudwick/Polistates/README.md

 Add new types of terrain to the map, and if necessary, change existing terrain.
-	- Alternatively, add a way to randomize terrain between all the islands
+	- Alternatively, add a way to randomize terrain between all the islands Instead of a set number of turns, have the game choose a random number between a set minimum and a set maximum.

 ### General advice